kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 The following components will be installed (deployment in this order):

 1) [terraform-gcp](terraform-gcp): A terraform script for setting up a basic Kubernetes Cluster on GKE and provisioning it with Tiller.
-This terraform setup will also run the (01_installConfluentPlatform.sh)[confluent/01_installConfluentPlatform.sh] from 2) and afterwards run the (setup_evaluation.sh)[hivemq/setup_evaluation.sh].
-So after terraform apply a GKE cluster with Confluent, Prometheus and HiveMQ Operator is running and Confluent Platform cluster is running as well.
-If this works fine, then you will find in 2) hints how to work with Confluent Platform and in 4) how to start producing test data
+This terraform setup will also run the [01_installConfluentPlatform.sh](confluent/01_installConfluentPlatform.sh) from 2) and afterwards run the [setup_evaluation.sh](hivemq/setup_evaluation.sh).
+So after successful execution of `terraform apply`, a GKE cluster with Confluent Platform, HiveMQ and monitoring (Prometheus, Grafana) is running.
-2) [confluent](confluent): Script for deploying the Prometheus operator and confluent operator into GKE.
-A small Confluent Cluster is setup, 3 Zookeeper, 3 Kafka Broker, 1 Schema Registry, 1 KSQL-Server, 1 Control Center.
-Additionally hints how to work with Confluent Platform on GKE.
+2) [confluent](confluent): Script for deploying confluent operator and Prometheus operator into GKE.
+A Confluent Cluster is setup, 3 Zookeeper, 3 Kafka Broker, 2 Schema Registry, 2 KSQL-Server, 1 Control Center.
-3) [hivemq](hivemq): Scripting for creating the HiveMQ operator on K8s and deploying a basic cluster with the Kafka extension installed as well as a monitoring dashboard for use with the Prometheus operator.
+3) [hivemq](hivemq): Script for deploying the HiveMQ operator on GKE and deploying a basic cluster with the Kafka extension installed as well as a monitoring dashboard for use with the Prometheus operator.
-4) [test-generator](test-generator): Scripting for running the load generator which will simulate the car clients, publishing sensor data.
+4) [test-generator](test-generator): Script for running the load generator which will simulate the car clients, publishing sensor data.

 ## Requirements